iSapozhnik/LoadingViewController/README.md

 pod "LoadingViewController"
 ```

-Currently it supporting UIViewControllers but not UITableViewController and UICollectionViewController.
+UITableViewController and UICollectionViewController are not supported yet.

 ## How to use